 And, just like humans, young and elderly animals are always the most susceptible to smoke toxins.

-For more resources on helping your pet cope through this disaster, check out the Sonoma Humane Society or the Napa Humane Society.
+For more resources on helping your pet cope through this disaster, check out the Humane Society’s website.